trailblazer/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 title: 03- Rails Basics
 gems:
   - ["trailblazer", "trailblazer/trailblazer", "2.0"]
-description: "Learn how to use Trailblazer in Rails for processing and rendering actions."
+description: "In this guide were building a simple CRUD application with Trailblazer and Rails."
 imageurl: http://trailblazer.to/images/summary/guide-02.png
 ---